jamieberrier/costume-closet/notes/notes.md

   - add validations
   - update URLs
   - when assigning a costume for 2nd, 3rd, etc time...change condition to used
 - costumes
   - display by season - already have current season (current_costumes)
 - costumes#show
   - add total number of dancers by season
   - add 'Assign Costume' button
-  - dancestudio#show
-    - add total number of dancers
-    - add total number of costumes
-    - add total number of costumes by season

 # ?s
   - nested form